 In this post, we look at the benefits of running asynchronous daily team check-ins by showing you how your company can use Geekbot.

 Are you ready to run asynchronous daily team check-ins?
 Geekbot is free for teams of 10 or fewer participants.
 For larger teams, Geekbot is $2.50 per user per month.
 Click here to learn more.

 How to Run Daily Team Check-Ins with Geekbot

 Again, Geekbot helps teams run their meetings asynchronously through Slack and MS Teams.
 There are ready-made templates for daily standups, retrospectives, and other types of Scrum meetings.

 But you can also build your own meeting, specific to what your team needs, by customizing the questions you want to ask your team during their check-in.
 For example:

-Once you’ve typed in your questions, it’s time to schedule your check-in.
+Once you’ve typed in your check-in questions, it’s time to schedule your check-in.

 Scheduling a Daily Team Check-In